ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 Clojure has the brilliant [core.async library][core-async] that gives us a completely different way of working with time in code.
 It uses channels for delivering messages between parts of your program.
 The rest of this post will require some basic understanding of core.async, [I recommend this nice and friendly introduction!][async-intro]

-We also need a library for doing HTTP. [cljs-http] leans heavily on core.async.
+We also need a library for doing HTTP.
+The [cljs-http] library leans heavily on core.async.
 It delivers HTTP responses on channels instead of using callbacks, and is just what we need.

 ### Tuning in on channels